-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for eyelid surgery in 2013 was $2,818.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for Eyelid Surgery in 2020 was $4,120.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for nose surgery can vary considerably depending on the region of the country, the extent of the procedure and the patient's specific needs.
+The total fee for Eyelid Surgery can vary considerably depending on the region of the country, the extent of the procedure and the patient's specific needs.

 Health insurance will usually not cover the cost of cosmetic Eyelid Surgery.
 However, Blepharoplasty may be covered if your surgeon or ophthalmologist determines that drooping upper eyelids are obstructing your vision.
 Check with your insurance company to find out if Eyelid Surgery is covered and to determine the eligibility requirements.

 Eyelid Surgery Consultation

 If you decide that you might benefit from Eyelid Surgery, the first step is to locate a qualified plastic surgeon and schedule a consultation.
 At the consultation, the doctor will perform a physical examination to check the extent of fatty deposits and the condition of the skin.
 He or she may also evaluate your vision and tear production.

 You will be asked to discuss your complete medical history, including existing health conditions, medications (prescription and non-prescription) and vitamins.
 Be sure to tell the surgeon if you have any allergies, if you smoke or if you have any thyroid problems (such as hypothyroidism, inadequate tear production or eye dryness), high blood pressure or other circulatory disorders, cardiovascular disease, diabetes, eye problems (such as a detached retina or glaucoma) or any other medical conditions.